SarahkhIT/CVProject/README.md

 ## What's Next

+- Retrain on the current, larger version of the dataset (16 classes, 979 images) instead of the original 9-class snapshot (`version(1)`)
-- Grow the dataset for underperforming classes (General trash, Plastic bag)
+- Grow labeled examples for underperforming classes (General trash, Plastic bag)
 - Wrap the pipeline in a small Streamlit dashboard for live monitoring
 - Benchmark the ONNX export on actual edge hardware for a real sorting line